Renting Guide

 AI summary

-A periodic tenancy has no end date and continues until one party gives written notice.
-Tenants must provide 28 days' notice to end the tenancy.
+A periodic tenancy has no end date and continues until either party gives written notice.
+Tenants must provide 28 days' notice, while landlord notice periods vary by reason:

-- 90 days' notice is required for selling the property, demolition, or extensive renovations.
+- 90 days for selling the property or major works.

-- 63 days' notice is needed if the owner or their family intends to move in.
+- 63 days if the owner or their employee is moving in.

-A fixed-term tenancy has a set end date and automatically becomes periodic upon expiry unless otherwise agreed.
+Conversely, a fixed-term tenancy has a specific end date and automatically becomes periodic unless otherwise agreed.
+Understanding these differences is crucial for ending a tenancy correctly.

 Meaning of ‘periodic tenancy’